Jeff Davis (Arkansas politician): Attorney General

 Davis was elected as Arkansas Attorney General in 1898 and served a single term.
 He focused on one of the primary issues of the Progressive Era: the creation of antitrust law to regulate trusts, meaning large companies or combinations abusing market power or tending toward monopoly.

 Despite passage of the Sherman Antitrust Act of 1890 at the federal level, the law was sufficiently broad to have little immediate impact, and was largely made ineffective by the United States Supreme Court case United States v.
 E. C. Knight Co., leaving state legislatures to address trusts.
 A new antitrust bill passed by the 32nd Arkansas General Assembly, focused on perceived price fixing of fire insurance rates in the cities of Arkansas, especially Hot Springs, raised the issue's prominence in Arkansas politics by uniting city dwellers alongside rural Arkansans in anger against the trusts.

 Governor

 Elected in 1900, Davis served as Governor of Arkansas from 1901 to 1907.
+While serving in this position, various laws aimed at helping working people were introduced.

 In 1905, when US President Theodore Roosevelt visited Arkansas, Davis greeted him with a speech that defended lynching as a means of social control.
 Roosevelt responded with a calmer speech that defended the rule of law.